 The number of CISAs has doubled in the last decade.
-Are you ready?
+Are you ready to join them?

 You may not realize, but there is no prerequisite to take this exam.
 As long as you have given this a good thought and believe that the CISA exam is useful for your career, go ahead.

 This is a pencil-and-paper exam available three times each year.
-It is a 4-hour exam consisting of 200 questions in multiple choice format.
+It is a 4-hour exam consisting of 150 questions in multiple choice format.
 Anyone can take the exam as long as they pay the registration fees.
 You must pass with a score of at least 450.

 The passing rate is around 50%.
 Successful candidates can work towards the experience requirements and apply for the certificate.